KabbAmine/yowish.vim/README.md

 Yowish is an [outlander-like](https://atom.io/themes/outlander-syntax) color scheme for [Vim](http://vim.org) (Only GUI for the moment).

-It have a custom colors for [NERDTree](https://github.com/scrooloose/nerdtree) & [Undotree](https://github.com/mbbill/undotree).
+It have a custom colors for [NERDTree](https://github.com/scrooloose/nerdtree).
-And supports for now the following file types:
+It looks good in any file type but his beauty is better shown in the following ones:

 - `HTML` & `CSS`
 - `SASS` & `SCSS`